Sandertv/gophertunnel/README.md

 # gophertunnel
-A Minecraft library containing packages to create clients, servers, proxies and other tools.
+A Minecraft library containing packages to create clients, servers, proxies and other tools, and a proxy implementation using them.

 ## Overview
 gophertunnel is composed of several packages that may be of use for creating Minecraft related tools.